Is Mold Covered by Homeowners Insurance?

 In many cases, homeowners insurance will cover mold damage, but only under specific circumstances.

-Mold is usually covered if it is caused by a sudden and accidental event, such as:
+Mold is usually covered if it is caused by a sudden and accidental event.
+In these situations, mold is considered a result of a covered peril, so remediation may be included in your claim.

 • A burst pipe